 Bilkis Bano case: Up to courts to decide if freeing convicts is right, says judge who sentenced them

-Retired Justice UD Salvi told The Indian Express that ‘the one who suffers knows it better’.
+Retired judge UD Salvi told The Indian Express that ‘the one who suffers knows it better’.

 Retired judge Justice UD Salvi, who had sentenced 11 men to life imprisonment in the Bilkis Bano case in 2008, on Thursday said that it was up to the courts to decide on the Gujarat government’s decision to release the convicts, The Indian Express reported.